UNLV Rebels football: San Jose State

-San Jose State leads the series 19-7-1 as of conclusion of the 2022 season.
-The rivalry stems back to the days when both the San Jose State Spartans and the UNLV Rebels athletics programs were both in the Big West Conference, in the 1980's.
-In the mid-1990's the Spartans and Rebels were both apart of WAC, Western Athletic Conference, and are division rivals in the Mountain West today.
-Recently dubbed 'A Friendly Rivalry' by some media in 2022 for the close friendly relationship Head Coaches Marcus Arroyo and Brent Brennan have.
+San Jose State leads the series 20-8-1 as of conclusion of the 2024 season.
+The rivalry stems back to the days when both the San Jose State Spartans and the UNLV Rebels athletics programs were both in the Big West Conference, in the 1980s.
+In the mid-1990's the Spartans and Rebels were both a part of WAC, Western Athletic Conference, and are division rivals in the Mountain West today.
+Recently dubbed 'A Friendly Rivalry' by some media in 2022 for the close friendly relationship ex-Rebels Head Coach Marcus Arroyo and Spartans Head Coach Brent Brennan have.

 Retired numbers

+The Rebels has only retired one single number.

 College Football Hall of Fame

 John Robinson is mostly known for his 6 Rose Bowl victories and 4 National Championships while at USC.
 In 1999 Robinson was hired to coach football at the University of Nevada, Las Vegas.
 After a 2–0 start in 1999, the second win coming at Baylor, Robinson's first UNLV team finished only 3–8.
-The Rebels rebounded to win eight games in 2000, including a 31-14 victory over Arkansas in the Las Vegas Bowl, Robinson's only bowl appearance with the Running Rebels.
+The Rebels rebounded to win eight games in 2000, including a 31–14 victory over Arkansas in the Las Vegas Bowl, Robinson's only bowl appearance with the Running Rebels.
 In 2002, Robinson was chosen as the university's athletic director, but he stepped down from that position a year later to concentrate on the coaching position.
 In 2003, he was inducted into the Rose Bowl Hall of Fame.

 Randall Cunningham was a 1983 and 1984 College Football All-America Team selection as a punter.
-In 1984, his senior year, he led the Rebels to an 11–2 season—still the school's only 10-win season ever—however this was adjusted to 0–13 when it was found out several players were ineligible.
+In 1984, his senior year, he led the Rebels to an 11–2 season (adjusted to 0–13 when it was found out several players were ineligible).